Standard Service Terms of Business

 1.1 In these Terms and Conditions, unless the context otherwise requires, the following expressions have the following meanings:

-“Business Day” means, any day (other than a Saturday, Sunday or bank holiday) on which ordinary banks are open for their full range of normal business in United Kingdom;
+“Business Day” means, any day (other than Saturday or Sunday) on which ordinary banks are open for their full range of normal business in United Kingdom;

 “Commencement Date” means the date on which provision of the Services will commence, as defined in the Agreement;